rl2153/telegram-bot/README.md

 The app can be ran locally inside the stripe-mini-app folder using command: python app.py

-It is accessible on: http://localhost:5000/
+Once the app is running you can access it on: http://localhost:5000/